Skip to content

 View Career Outlook

-Curriculum: Business Essentials With a Finance Focus
+Curriculum: Business Foundations With a Finance Focus

 The MBA program is guided by Scranton’s Jesuit tradition and is housed in the Kania School of Management, one of an elite few schools accredited by the Association to Advance Collegiate Schools of Business (AACSB).